Visa policy of Sudan

-Visitors to Sudan must obtain a visa from one of the Sudanese diplomatic missions unless they come from one of the visa exempt countries.
+Visitors to Sudan must obtain a visa from one of the Sudanese diplomatic missions, unless they come from one of the visa exempt countries.
 All visitors must hold passports valid for a minimum of 6 months from the arrival date.

 Visa policy map

 Visa exemption

-Citizens of the following 4(+1) countries can visit Sudan without a visa:
+Citizens of the following 5 countries can visit Sudan without a visa, for a stay up to the period listed: